 \section{Experimental Results}

-To evaluate the performance and computational and data efficiency of the proposed indoor localization model based on SGP-RI, we carried out a series of experiments for both single-building and single-floor indoor localization with our own Xi'an Jiaotong-Liverpool University (XJTLU) dynamic database~\cite{tang2024static} and also the multi-building and multi-floor indoor localization with the publicly-available UJIIndoorLoc database~\cite{UJI}.
+To evaluate the performance and computational/data efficiency of the SGP-RI model, we carried out a series of experiments for both single-building, single-floor indoor localization with the Xi'an Jiaotong-Liverpool University (XJTLU) dynamic database~\cite{tang2024static} and multibuilding, multifloor indoor localization with the UJIIndoorLoc database~\cite{UJI}.

 For comparison with reference models under the conventional, two-phase indoor localization framework based on a centralized server, we run models on two distinct platforms: (1) a server equipped with an AMD Ryzen 7 5800X processor, an RTX~3060 Ti GPU, \SI{16}{\giga\byte} of RAM, and \SI{1}{\tera\byte} of storage, and (2) a Raspberry Pi~4B---as an IoT device---featuring a Cortex-A72 CPU, \SI{4}{\giga\byte} of RAM, and \SI{16}{\giga\byte} of storage.